dd2480-group14-2024/assignment4/report.md

 R2: Feature description.

 Users should be able to duplicate a step when editing a button's functionality.
 When duplicating a step, a new step should be created for the button that contains a copy of the sequence of actions that exist in the current step.

 R3: Integration.

+The feature should integrate seamlessly with the current software and should not cause any breaks somewhere else.

+### #2581 List of where variable is being used

+R1: User interface.

+A list of where each variable is being used should be added to the current view of all variables

+R2: Feature description.

+For each use of a variable the view should show which button uses it and how (e.g. action/feedback/name)

+R3: Integration.